fabiofabrizi/pands-project/README.md

 From looking at the many blogs/articles written on Fisher's Iris data set, the common theme amongst all of them is:

-[1] A dataset
-[2] Python script(s) to analyse that dataset in order to make sense of the data and/or identify any patterns.
+[1] A Python script or R script to analyse that dataset in order to make sense of the data and/or identify any patterns.